How to Make Extra Money With Pinterest

 In my last post, I covered why you should be using Pinterest for online marketing.
 Now, let’s talk about how to get started using Pinterest to make money from home.

 Maybe you have a product, blog, or website you want to drive traffic to.
 Pinterest has 442 million active users!
-It just makes sense to use it as a platform to get yourself seen.
+It just makes sense to use it as a way to bring those users to your site.